arturo-j-martinez-ii/tlens/README.md

 Wireless Lavalier Microphone [ensure it has USB connector so it can connect to Pi's USB ports]: https://www.amazon.com/s?k=wireless+lavalier+microphones

-SD/microSD USB Adapter [purchase if your computer doesn't have an SD/microSD card reader]: https://www.amazon.com/s?k=microsd+card+adapter+for+pc
+SD/microSD USB Adapter [purchase if your computer doesn't have a SD/microSD card reader]: https://www.amazon.com/s?k=microsd+card+adapter+for+pc

 50000mAh Power Bank [you can use any, ensure it can output 5V and 3A+ (get as close to 5A as possible)]: https://www.amazon.com/s?k=50000mah+power+bank